 FieldDefs Allows editing and hence modification of the field definitions for table.
 May be used to restrict the list of fields or to add calculated fields.
 Use with the "StoreDefs" property.
+GeneratorField Specifies the automatic setting of a field from a Firebird generator when a new row is appended to the table.
+See 6.6.3.
 IndexDefs Allows editing and hence modification of the index definitions for table.
 Use with the "StoreDefs" property.
 IndexFieldNames Used by the "Detail" table in a Master/Detail relation: identifies the fields (as a semi-colon separated list of field names) by which the detail table is joined to the master and also gives the sort order of the detail table.
 IndexName Identifies an index used to sort the table.
 This property may not be used in a "Detail" table.
 MasterFields Used by the "Detail" table in a Master/Detail relation: identifies the field names in the master table which correspond to the IndexFieldNames.
 MasterSource Used by the "Detail" table in a Master/Detail relation: Identifies the data source for the master table.
 StoreDefs If true then the field and index defs are stored in the form's Ifm file.
 TableName The name of the database table that is the source for the dataset.
 TableTypes Used to control the list of tables names returned from the server at design time.
 The default list is user tables only.
 System tables and views can be added to the list by selecting the appropriate options.